Splitties/refreshVersions/docs/adding-dependencies.md

 ### Wait, what version are those dependencies using?

-All these dependency constants specify their version as the version placeholder (`_`), so refreshVersions can replace them seamlessly with the corresponding value defined in the `versions.properties` file, via Gradle APIs.
+All these dependency notations specify their version as the version placeholder (`_`), so refreshVersions can replace them seamlessly with the corresponding value defined in the `versions.properties` file, via Gradle APIs.